DeNetDM: Debiasing by Network Depth Modulation: Debiasing by Network Depth Modulation

 \subsection{Stage1: Segregation of Bias \& Core Attributes}

-In this section, we explain the training procedure to obtain the \textbf{b}iased and \textbf{d}ebiased classifier for an $M$ class classification problem.
+\cref{thm:pr} predicts that bias-aligned points lie on a lower-rank manifold than bias conflicting points. \cref{thm:drd} predicts that as we go deeper into a neural network, the likelihood that a higher rank feature, that equally minimizes the empirical risk as that of other lower rank features, is retained, decays exponentially with depth.
+Based on this, we present a training procedure to obtain the \textbf{b}iased and \textbf{d}ebiased classifier for an $M$ class classification problem.
 Let $\phi_b$ and $\phi_d$ denote the parameters of the feature extractors associated with the deep and shallow branches, where $\depth(\phi_b) > \depth(\phi_d)$.
 We use $f$ to represent the classifier head shared by $\phi_b$ and $\phi_d$.
 Here, $f$, $\phi_b$ and $\phi_d$ are trainable parameters.
-Considering an image-label pair $(x, y)$, the objective function is expressed as: If $\alpha_b = \alpha_d = 1$, where $\alpha_b$ and $\alpha_d$ are set to 1 throughout the training process.
-To evaluate the performance of an individual expert, we assign a value of 1 to the corresponding $\alpha$ while setting the other $\alpha$ equal to 0.
+Considering an image-label pair $(x, y)$, the objective function is expressed as: